Stop Wasting Bucket Life Moments! I Dare You to Act on your Awesomeness

 Watch what happens.
 Watch how the days of two people just got way better.

 Stretch further!
 Trust that it will be worth it and take a chance.
 Believe in Yourself.
 I bet you need the practice. (secret: we all do)

 My personal journey with this lesson:

-I was eating some yum Dim Sum in the middle of Houston's China Town and a bucket moment happened
+I was eating some yum Dim Sum in the middle of Houston's Chinatown and a bucket list moment happened.

 I hated being the bad guy, so as I was leaving, I spoke into my phone's translation app and then approached the little boy.
-He looked up at my with dread on his face.
+He looked up at me with dread on his face.
 I pressed the translate button and my phone said, 'You are a very good boy' in Chinese.
-I bowed deeply and slowly to him
+I bowed deeply and slowly to him.

 His face lit up and the family exploded in gratitude.
 It was a powerful moment.
 It was a bucket list moment!

 It cost me nothing and I'll remember it forever.